 Its use has become popular because it curbs the rapidly spreading SARS-COV-2, which leads to COVID-19.
 Even though the virus is said to be respiratory and spread through droplets in the air, it may last on frequently touches surfaces for hours or days, posing a threat if you touch such a surface.
 Continuous hands hygiene is important because touching your eye, nose, or mouth with contaminated hands is dangerous as you might be the next host for the COVID-19 virus.

-Consumers should be aware of label directions and read them, avoid touching eyes and mouth after applying sanitizers, and keep COVID-19 sanitizer away from pets and children.
-This information is important because, since the onset of the pandemic, there have been numerous reports of poisoning reporting from the consumption of COVID-19 sanitizers and cases of inflammation.
+Consumers should be aware of label directions and read them, avoid touching eyes and mouth after applying sanitizers, and keep Louisville COVID-19 sanitizer away from pets and children.
+This information is important because, since the onset of the pandemic, there have been numerous reports of poisoning reporting to the consumption of Louisville COVID-19 sanitizers and cases of inflammation.

 The FDA also advises consumers against making sanitizers on their own because there have been many reports of people’s hands catching fire after the application of homemade sanitizers.
 Also, the addition of alcohol to non-alcohol-based sanitizers will not result in an effective product.
 Consumers should also avoid using disinfectant sprays in place of hand sanitizers as they are not meant for people but surfaces.